Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 6. Set up cryptographic **SSH keys** to access cloud servers, Passwords are weak because they can be brute forced.
 This is called `ground up security`. key commands: `ssh-keygen`, Do not enter any password and press enter twice,`cat ~/.ssh/id_rsa.pub`- to view the key.
 I did this on my laptop

 7. So far I only have a VNet-no VM, Create a new Virtual Machine in Azure using +Add: Specify the resource group(Red-Team), Call this first VM **Jump-Box-Provisioner VM**.
 Be consistent with the region selected.
-I am on track to create 3 VMs - imp-these should share the same resource group and the region and the security group
+I am on track to create 3 VMs - imp-these should share the same resource group and the region and the security group.
+The first VM is called Jump-box the other 2 Web-1 and Wb-2

 8. **Jump-Box-Provisioner VM settings**: Image: Ubuntu Server 18.04, Standard-B1s 1CPU and 1RAM (Jump-Box needs only 1 ram).
 Create a `username (RedAdmin)` and associate the SSH public key with it.
 Paste the public SSH key.
 I am not using password.
 Allow `SSH(22)` port for inbound -This is important as here I am allowing that an external ip can connect to the Jump-Box-Provisioner via the port 22. use advanced option for security group under the networking tab for custom configuration of the security group.
 You can also have the same username for all 3 machines